Brake Disc MOT Advisory vs Failure UK

 Major defect: what happens if your discs fail

-If the MOT tester records a Major defect on a brake disc (typically because the disc has reached or fallen below manufacturer minimum thickness, has deep scoring or cracking, or causes imbalanced braking on the roller brake test) the car fails the MOT.
+If the MOT tester records a Major defect on a brake disc (typically because the disc is significantly and obviously worn, deeply scored or cracked, contaminated, or because the brakes fail on imbalance or efficiency at the roller brake test) the car fails the MOT.
 You cannot get a new MOT certificate until the defect is repaired.

 The car can still be driven legally in two circumstances.
 First, if your previous MOT certificate has not yet expired, you can drive on the existing certificate to the time it expires.
 Second, you can drive directly to a previously-booked appointment at a garage for the repair to be carried out.
 You cannot use the failed-MOT car for general driving or storage in a way that involves road use.